pfsense/docs/source/vpn/openvpn/openvpn-settings.rst

 Linux, Android, iOS, etc), and it allows much more flexibility in routing than IPsec.

-OpenVPN configuration is performed under **VPN > OpenVPN**.
+OpenVPN configuration is performed in the pfSense® webGUI under **VPN > OpenVPN**.
 For more details and How-To articles, see :doc:`/vpn/openvpn/index` or for the most thorough and easy-to-follow documentation, see the |book_link|.

 OpenVPN requires the use of a PKI CA/certificate structure setup for configurations using SSL/TLS.
 The certificates for a PKI setup can be